LadderTheory/OMRS-2.0/readme.md

 JWT_KEY=a secret key used for JSON Web Token creation
 4: Open another teriminal window for the ./frontend folder and run npm install
 The frontend folder holds the files for the React.js frontend
-5: Run the command npm start in the terminal for the backend and the terminal for the frontend to start the app on localhost:3000
+5: Discard the .npmrc file in the root folder
-6: Discard the .npmrc file
+6: Run the command npm start in the terminal for the backend and the terminal for the frontend to start the app on localhost:3000